-9.16.10 Inertization of oil tankers double hull spaces.
+- 9.16.10 Inertization of oil tankers double hull spaces. - 9.16.10.1 On tankers, where IGS is provided, inertization of space in double hull may be accomplished through detachable branch pipes connected with IGS of cargo tanks or via stationary pipelines.
+If detachable branch pipes are used, connection arrangements on the system main shall be provided.

-- 9.16.10.1 On tankers, where the inert gas system is provided, inertization of space in double hull may be accomplished through detachable branch pipes connected with the inert gas system of cargo tanks or via stationary pipelines.
-If detachable branch pipes are used, connection arrangements on the system main shall be provided. - 9.16.10.2 If stationary pipelines are used, measures shall be provided to mitigate inert gases return from the protected space into IGS like two non-return devices compliant to 9.16.5.
-It is recommended that a separate deck gate and shut-off valve shall be provided. - 9.16.10.3 Inert gas by-pass is prohibited from cargo tanks into other protected spaces including ballast tanks and back. - 9.16.10.4 Measures shall be provided to avoid the ingress of water into IGS pipes from ballast tanks in case of their overfilling. - 9.16.10.5 At the inert gas supply piping to a ballast tank or another protected space an isolation stop valve shall be provided. - 9.16.10.6 Special measures shall be taken to prevent overpressure or vacuum in ballast tanks both as a result of the system of inert gas, and as a result of the ballast pump. - 9.16.10.7 If the inert gas system (IGS) is an alternative for a fixed hydrocarbon gas detection system as required in 9.14.6.4, then the inert gas system (IGS) shall be permanently operated.
-Its capacity shall be not less than 125 per cent of the maximum total supply of cargo and ballast pumps if in compliance with the ship procedures simultaneous ballast and cargo discharging is provided.
-In case combination of such operations is not provided, IGS capacity shall be at least 125 per cent of the maximum total supply.
-If an individual IGS is provided for ballast tanks onboard, its capacity shall be at least 125 per cent of the maximum consumption during ballast discharging.
+- 9.16.10.2 If stationary pipelines are used, measures shall be provided to mitigate inert gases return from the protected space into IGS like two non-return devices compliant to 9.16.5.
+It is recommended that a separate deck gate and shut-off valve shall be provided. - 9.16.10.3 Inert gas by-pass is prohibited from cargo tanks into other protected spaces including ballast tanks and back. - 9.16.10.4 Measures shall be provided to avoid the ingress of water into IGS pipes from ballast tanks in case of their overfilling. - 9.16.10.5 At the inert gas supply piping to a ballast tank or another protected space an isolation stop valve shall be provided. - 9.16.10.6 Special measures shall be taken to prevent overpressure or vacuum in ballast tanks both as a result of the system of inert gas, and as a result of the ballast pump. - 9.16.10.7 If IGS is an alternative for a fixed hydrocarbon gas detection system as required in 9.14.6.4, then IGS shall be permanently operated.
+Its capacity shall be not less than 125 % of the maximum total supply of cargo and ballast pumps if in compliance with the ship procedures simultaneous ballast and cargo discharging is provided.
+In case combination of such operations is not provided, IGS capacity shall be at least 125 % of the maximum total supply.
+If an individual IGS is provided for ballast tanks onboard, its capacity shall be at least 125 % of the maximum consumption during ballast discharging.
 In the event of failure of the onboard system portable concentration measurement devices in protected spaces.